 Fabian Delph joins Everton training camp ahead of move from Manchester City

-Fabian Delph has joined Everton's training camp in Switzerland as he moves closer to a move to the club, Sky Sports News understands.
+Fabian Delph has joined Everton's training camp in Switzerland as he moves closer to signing for the club, Sky Sports News understands.

 Everton are in talks over a £9m move for the Manchester City midfielder, who has been at the Etihad for four years.